Guide

 Is Rye Pier good for night squid fishing?

 Yes.
-At night, the pier lights can gather smaller squid, and smaller jigs can work well when fished with a gentle fall and patient pauses.
+At night, the pier lights can gather bait and smaller squid, and smaller jigs can work well when fished with a gentle fall and patient pauses.